-Mother’s Day is right around the corner, creeping up on both consumers and brands alike.
+Mother’s Day 2023 is right around the corner, creeping up on both consumers and brands alike.
 And even though the majority of presents are bought super last minute, spending on Mom increases A LOT year after year.
+For example, we’re up $4 billion over last year’s spending.
 That means it’s time to get those Mother’s Day marketing strategies up and running.
 But first, you’ll need the data to run effective campaigns.
-So, let’s talk about Mother’s Day spending and trends.
+So, let’s talk about 2023 Mother’s Day spending and trends.

 Your Guide to the Business of Mother’s Day